retaildevcrews/address-sanitization-service/README.md

 # Address Sanitization Service

 This repository contains a FastAPI application that sanitizes addresses using several providers, including Azure Maps API, MapBox, Loqate and Nominatim (OpenStreetMap).
-The service accepts an address query, country code, and strategy (currently supporting azure, mapbox, loqate and nominatim), then returns structured address data with confidence scores and metadata.
+The service accepts an address query, country code, and strategy (currently supporting azure_search, azure_geocode, mapbox, loqate and nominatim), then returns structured address data with confidence scores and metadata.

 ---